 - Led successful efforts to introduce and pass legislation that protects Green Mountain Lookout, an important part of Skagit County’s outdoor heritage and recreational economy.

 - Introduced legislation and pushed the administration to make sensitive federal lands in the San Juan Islands into a National Conservation Area to preserve public access and protect these pristine areas.
 President Obama designated the San Juan Islands National Monument in March 2013.

 - Wrote and passed legislation to create Wild Sky Wilderness Act in 2008, which created the Wild Sky Wilderness Area and protects 106,000 acres the Mount Baker-Snoqualmie National Forest.
 Senator Patty Murray and I created the first new wilderness area in Washington state in 20 years.
 Washington families and businesses will benefit from this accessible wilderness for generations to come.

-- Introduced and the House of Representatives passed legislation to designate Illabot Creek in Skagit County as a Wild and Scenic River in 2011, protecting Illabot Creek’s habitat for endangered salmon and trout and maintaining access for fisherman and hunters.
+- Led passage of legislation in 2014 to designate Illabot Creek in Skagit County as Wild and Scenic, protecting Illabot Creek’s habitat for endangered salmon and trout and maintaining access for fisherman and hunters.

 - Leading a bipartisan effort to reauthorize the National Estuary Program to fund estuary improvement projects in the Puget Sound region and nationwide.
 Bill passed the House of Representatives unanimously in November.

 - Championed the local work at Northwest Straits Initiative, which provides grants to locally led groups restoring seafloor by removing derelict fishing equipment.